 Here at Healing Home, we like to see children’s activities backed up with scripture.
-Our coloring pages always include the scripture from the actual story in the Bible.
+Our coloring pages always include a Bible verse from the actual story in the Bible.

 The scriptures in this pack include Jonah 1:2-3, Jonah 1:4, Jonah 1:12, Jonah 1:17, Jonah 2:1, Jonah 2:10, Jonah 3:1-3, and Jonah 4:2.
 All passages are from the NIV translation.

 Make sure to grab the whale coloring sheet because children love it!

 If you like these coloring pages, you will also like our David and Goliath coloring pages!